-The very long run is a production time period that is so long that all productive inputs are variable, including those that are variable in the long run (labor and capital) as well as those that change slowly and/or are beyond the control of the firm.
+A production time period in which all inputs are variable, including those under control of the firm including those that are variable in the long run (labor and capital) as well as those that change slowly and/or are beyond the control of the firm.
 In the very long there are no fixed inputs.
-Everything affecting production is likely to change.
-The task facing a firm is then to adjust to all sorts of changes.